IgniteUI/indigo-design-docfx/en/components/select.md

 ## Layout

-The Select input has only one layout option, but this override has been preserved to ensure consistency with the standard [Input](input.md).
+The Select input has only one layout option, but this override has been preserved in Sketch to ensure consistency with the standard [Input](input.md).

 ## Dropdown Item